 - Canisius College

-- Rebecca S. Krawiec, Canisius College, senior editor and encoder/annotator, translator (2013-)
+- Rebecca Krawiec, Canisius College, Senior editor and encoder/annotator, translator (2013-)

-- Christine Luckritz Marquis, senior editor and encoder/annotator, translator (2014-)
+- Christine Luckritz Marquis, Associate Professor of Church History, Union Presbyterian Seminary Senior editor and encoder/annotator, translator (2014-)

-- So Miyagawa, University of Göttingen, editor and encoder/annotator, translator (2014-)
+- So Miyagawa, University of Göttingen, Senior editor and encoder/annotator, translatortranslator (2014-)

-- Elizabeth Davidson, Southern School of Energy and Sustainability, editor and encoder/annotator (2015-)
+- Elizabeth Davidson, Southern School of Energy and Sustainability, editor and encoder/annotator, translator, treebanking (2016-18)

 - Alain Delattre, Assistant Professor, Department of Languages and Literatures, Université libre de Bruxelles; Papryi.info.